 We’re asking local environmental leaders and activists what they envision in their areas over the next decade, and just as importantly, how we get there.
-From freezing produce from local farms for food pantries to ensuring that wildlife have sufficient habitat to prevent future pandemics, we’re inspired by their ideas, and ready to talk about them in-depth.
+From freezing produce from local farms for food pantries to ensuring that wildlife have sufficient habitat to prevent future pandemics, we’re inspired by their ideas.

 Everything You Always Wanted to Know About COVID—But Were Afraid to Ask

-This year, we have aggregated and contextualized COVID-19 news from the federal, state, and local levels, and we’ve produced original enterprise reporting and feature writing on the myriad ways the pandemic is affecting the political, economic, and cultural life of our region.
+In 2020, we aggregated and contextualized COVID-19 news from the federal, state, and local levels, and we produced original enterprise reporting and feature writing on the myriad ways the pandemic is affecting the political, economic, and cultural life of our region.

 But the situation is ever-evolving, and there are still a lot of unknowns.
-For this event, reporters from The River will host a virtual conversation with panel guests from the public health, local business, and community service worlds, and answer reader questions about the pandemic—from its effects to what it’s like to cover it.
-There will also be time for audience questions.
+For this event, reporters from The River host a virtual conversation with panel guests from the public health, local business, and community service worlds, and answer reader questions about the pandemic—from its effects to what it’s like to cover it.

-- Diana Mason, Senior Policy Service Professor for the Center for Health Policy and Media Engagement at George Washington University School of Nursing and the host of “HealthCetera in the Catskills”; Jonathan Drapkin, President and CEO of Hudson Valley Pattern for Progress; Marybeth Mills, owner and proprietor of Peekamoose; Wilfredo Morel, Director of Hispanic Health at Sun River Health; Lissa Harris, staff writer for The River.
+Panelists: Diana Mason, Senior Policy Service Professor for the Center for Health Policy and Media Engagement at George Washington University School of Nursing and the host of “HealthCetera in the Catskills”; Jonathan Drapkin, President and CEO of Hudson Valley Pattern for Progress; Marybeth Mills, owner and proprietor of Peekamoose; Wilfredo Morel, Director of Hispanic Health at Sun River Health; Lissa Harris, staff writer for The River.